ttopper/CPSC129/docs/09.2_Data_Processing/01_Introduction.md

 view the challenges usually arise in handling the data and especially from its occasional absence (due to missing values) or format inconsistency rather than from tricky algorithms or complicated data structures.
-As one former student put it, it’s a chance to just do good old-fashioned programming”.
+As one former student put it, “it’s a chance to just do good old-fashioned programming”.

 There will be some new techniques to put to work, but they are